michellejae/Hiking_Report/README.md

 - need to update file that updates table with weather, rain, region categories. remove weather.
-- need to update the global variable to match the new weather api.
 - credit weather api somewhere on app